University of Colorado Denver, Denver, CO, U.S.

 I'm an assistant professor at University of Colorado Denver.
 My research mainly focuses on cyber-physical systems, IoTs, and mobile computing.
 Before joining UCD, I worked as a research fellow at The University of Michigan at Ann Arbor, MI, USA, with Prof. Kang G. Shin, as a Research Scientist at Singapore University of Technology and Design, Singapore, with Dr. Yu (Jason) Gu, and as a research assistant at University of Victoria, Canada, with Prof. Jianping Pan.
 I'm a senior member of IEEE and a member of ACM.

-I'm looking for students to explore the cyber-physical world together.
-Contact me if you are interested (and have submitted your application to CUDenver)!
+I'm looking for students/postdocs to explore the cyber-physical world together.
+Contact me if you are interested!

 The best way to reach is through my email at: email@example.com, or just stop by my office at Lawrence St. Center, LW816.